catduckgnaf/rtl_433_ha/README.md

 ## rtl_433 HA Addon

+Here is my version of just the rtl_433 Next Add On.
+I am not actively working on it, because the current version works.
+I am spending time on my intergration instead, and when thats ready, will see what I neeed to customize.

+Basically feel free to use this, or keep using the "old" one.

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https://github.com/catduckgnaf/rtl_433_haos_addon/)